liangrog/notes/ssh.md

 **Debug**
 1. Make sure `AllowAgentForwarding` is set to `yes` in `sshd_config`.

-2. In jump host run below command, tt should have a value.
+2. In jump host run below command, it should have a value.

         $ echo "$SSH_AUTH_SOCK"